wp-plugins/eshop/trunk/readme.txt

 Latest version now has an uninstall, allowing all eShop data to be removed from the database, and files deleted where necessary.

+== Latest Update ==

+Latest version, 2.6.4, added new functionality and fixed a few bugs.

+ = Added =

+* CSV download for all sales.
+* Ability to 'fold menus' (hide sub pages)
+* Added a download only site option - this changes the checkout form to bare minimum.
+* Added ability to hide shipping links
+* Added ability to change automaticlly created page ids
+* Products can now be added to pages or *posts*

+= Fixed =

+* Temporary fixed issue with image heights and widths (will not add to img tag if the image can't be found)
+* bug in eshop_products/eshop_base for pages with no title.
+* removed references to pluggable.php
+* various minor bugs

 == Installation ==